Product Roundup

 Cast iron skillet on a stovetop

 A good cast iron skillet should outlive you.
 The trick is picking one that's well-machined, comfortably balanced, and pre-seasoned enough that it works on day one.
-Here are the three we'd actually buy in 2026.
+Here are the five we'd actually buy in 2026.

 1. Best Overall: Lodge Pre-Seasoned Cast Iron Skillet, 10.25-Inch